 TCO Development helps your organization integrate sustainable IT as part of an overall sustainability strategy.
 Our sustainability certification for IT products – TCO Certified – offers your business or organization a way to reduce your environmental impact as well as improve your work environments and efficiency.

 - Your organization to include and verify sustainability criteria when buying IT products.

-- Your organization work toward reduced negative social and environmental effects of IT products, during their manufacture, use and end of life.
+- Your organization work toward reduced negative social and environmental effects of IT products.

 - IT-manufacturers meet current and future sustainability demands.

 - Provide a platform for your organization to achieve concrete sustainability outcomes.

 In case you missed the April 8 stakeholder webinar discussing the new generation TCO Certified, you're now able to view it on demand.
 Experts Niclas Rydell and Emma Nolte from TCO Development present the draft criteria which are currently open for comment.

 During 2015 we will be introducing a new generation TCO Certified.
 Every three years we review the criteria in TCO Certified in line with new technologies and sustainability challenges associated with the life cycle of electronics.

 Following last year’s general election, Sweden’ s new government is exploring strategic ways to increase the focus on sustainability public purchasing.